Timilehin-bello/cycloneNFT/README.md

 `getListingPrice`: Returns the listing price of the contract.

-`createToken`: Mints a token and lists it in the marketplace.
+`createMarketItemToken`: Mints a token and lists it in the marketplace.

 `resellToken`: Allows someone to resell a token they have purchased.